What is digital PR?

 There are many ways digital PR can benefit your business.

-These KPIs could be a number of things like social shares, organic traffic, media mentions, or anything else that indicates improved visibility.
+These KPIs could be a number of things like shares on social media channels and high authority sites, organic traffic, media mentions, online reviews, or anything else that indicates improved visibility.

 Let’s break down some of the main benefits of digital PR for your business: